ABOUT

 PHOTO: Erica Price

-I’m a writer, editor, and comedian, and I was most recently a Staff Writer on the animated series Alma’s Way (Fred Rogers Productions).
+I’m a writer, editor, and comedian, and I was most recently a Staff Writer on the animated series Alma’s Way.
 Like many kids of Syriac immigrants from Turkey, I was taught at a young age to fear all egg-based condiments.
-After a childhood spent in hiding from mayonnaise, I studied teaching at Columbia University’s Teachers College and journalism at NYU, as well as comedy at UCB and The Second City Film School.
-My writing is inspired by my unknown heritage, quiet suburban New York upbringing, and that one time I had brain surgery (I’m okay, but my hairdo was never the same in rain again).
+After a childhood spent in hiding from mayonnaise, I studied education at Columbia University’s Teachers College, journalism at NYU, and comedy at UCB and The Second City Film School.
+My writing is inspired by my unknown heritage, quiet suburban New York upbringing, and that one time I had brain surgery (I’m okay now, but my hairdo was never the same again in rain, snow, sleet, or hail).

-In my spare time, I collect oddball jewelry, doodle greeting cards, and stare into well water, contemplating why Kevin McCallister never finished his macaroni and cheese dinner in Home Alone.
+In my spare time, I collect oddball jewelry, doodle greeting cards, and stare into puddles, contemplating why Kevin McCallister never finished his macaroni and cheese dinner in Home Alone.